 When I see a smoothie recipe that calls for a tablespoon or two of white sugar I cringe.
 Besides refraining from adding pure sugar into your smoothies, you also want to avoid sweeteners rich in sugar such as chocolate syrups, caramel, and ice cream.

 About 15 years ago agave nectar burst onto the health scene and was heralded as a natural and healthy sugar alternative.
 Unfortunately, this is far from the case.
 Dr. Mercola was one of the first to sound the alarms about agave as a highly processed sugar detrimental to health.
+Click here to read why it’s actually worse than high fructose corn syrup.

 High Fructose Corn Syrup (HFCS, Corn Syrup)